sedzinfo/workingfunctions/docs/reference/install_load.md

 # Install and load multiple packages

-Install and load multiple packages.
-If packages exist,they are loaded,if packages don't exist,they are downloaded installed and loaded
+Checks whether each package in `package` is already installed.
+Missing packages are downloaded from CRAN with `dependencies = TRUE` and then loaded.
+Packages that are already installed are loaded directly without reinstalling.

 ## Usage